ncm2/ncm2-clang/README.md

 [ncm-clang](https://github.com/roxma/ncm-clang).

 I'm going to write a new c/c++ completion plugin based on libclang instead of the clang executable.
-But before that happen, I still needs a decent C/C++ completion plugin.
+But before that happen, I still need a decent C/C++ completion plugin.

 ## Install